 There will also be executive suites and boxes and multi-functional space for match day hospitality and lettable business space.

-The two side stands will be seated, with covered standing terraced areas behind both goals.
+It is proposed that the two side stands will be seated, with covered standing terraced areas behind both goals.

-Street view of the Main Stand on Prince Consort Road
+Street view of the Main Stand

-"Having our own stadium will also enable us to further develop our income streams and allow us to continue to drive the club forward.
+"Having our own stadium would enable us to increase our fan base and allow us to further develop our income streams and drive the club forward.

 "These are exciting times for Gateshead Football Club.
-The new stadium will be a great addition to the town and give the club a real identity amongst the community."
+The new stadium will be a great addition to the town and give the club a real identity amongst the community.

 "As can be seen by the passing of the years, financing and building a new stadium is a complex and difficult operation.

 "We continue to explore all avenues and talks are ongoing.
 In the meantime we will continue to play at the 11,800 capacity International Stadium, which has been our home since the 1970s.